FinGPT: Open-Source Financial Large Language Models: Overview of FinGPT: An Open-Source Framework for FinLLMs

 \subsubsection{Fine-tuning via Low-rank Adaptation (LoRA)}

-In FinGPT, we fine-tune to a pre-trained LLM utilizing a novel financial dataset.
+In FinGPT, we fine-tune a pre-trained LLM utilizing a financial dataset.
 It's well recognized that high-quality labeled data is a pivotal determinant for many successful LLMs, including ChatGPT.
 However, acquiring such top-notch labeled data often proves costly in terms of time and resources and generally requires the expertise of finance professionals.

-If our objective is to employ LLMs for analyzing financial-related text data and assisting in quantitative trading, it seems sensible to leverage the market's inherent labeling capacity.
-Consequently, we use the relative stock price change percentage for each news item as the output label.
-We establish thresholds to divide these labels into three categories—positive, negative, and neutral—based on the sentiment of the news item.
+When the application of LLMs is envisioned for the scrutiny of financial texts and facilitation of quantitative trading strategies, it is imperative to contemplate the utilization of the intrinsic labeling mechanisms available within the financial marketplace.
+In light of this, FinGPT adopts the percentage of relative stock price changes corresponding to individual news articles as output labels.
+By assigning predetermined thresholds, these continuous labels are categorized into three discrete sentiment classes: positive, negative, and neutral.

-In a corresponding step, during the prompt engineering process, we also prompt the model to select one from the positive, negative, and neutral outputs.
-This strategy ensures optimal utilization of the pre-trained information.
-By deploying the Low-Rank Adaptation (LoRA) of LLMs \cite{hu2021lora,dettmers2023qlora}, we manage to reduce the number of trainable parameters from 6.17 billion to a mere 3.67 million.
+Simultaneously, during the prompt engineering phase, the model is meticulously instructed to elect one among the three sentiment classes as its output.
+This meticulous approach ensures that the information gleaned during pre-training is maximally exploited, fostering the generation of insightful and reliable predictions on financial sentiment.
+The implementation of Low-Rank Adaptation (LoRA) for LLMs \cite{hu2021lora,dettmers2023qlora}, along with its quantized variant, QLoRA \cite{dettmers2023qlora}, significantly streamlines the model by reducing the count of trainable parameters from an overwhelming 6.17 billion to a manageable 3.67 million.